geothachankary/airport-explorer-book/mapping/display/display-airports.md

 > If double-quotes are used to enclose fields, then a double-quote appearing inside a field must be escaped by preceding it with another double quote.

-So in other words, if the name of an airport is `Magdeburg "City" Airport`, you should escape it as follows:
+So in other words, if the name of an airport is `Magdeburg "City" Airport`, it should be escaped as follows:

 ```
 332,"Magdeburg ""City"" Airport","Magdeburg","Germany",\N,"EDBM",52.073612,11.626389,259,1,"E","Europe/Berlin","airport","OurAirports"
 ```

 But the file we downloaded does not do that.
-Instead, double quotes are escaped using `\"`, e.g.:
+Instead it escapes double quotes using the `\` character, for example:

 ```
 332,"Magdeburg \"City\" Airport","Magdeburg","Germany",\N,"EDBM",52.073612,11.626389,259,1,"E","Europe/Berlin","airport","OurAirports"
 ```

 The `CsvHelper` library also has no way for us to specify a different escape character (although there is an [open issue for this](https://github.com/JoshClose/CsvHelper/issues/834)).
 For now we need to specify a custom `Configuration` instance and specify a `BadDataFound` handler.
-We do not need to do anything with the bad data, but as long as we specify a handler, CsvHelper will call the handler instead of throwing and exception.
-That will allow us to at least suppress any parsing errors.
+We do not need to do anything with the bad data, but as long as we specify a handler, CsvHelper will call the handler instead of throwing an exception.
+This will allow us to "silently" suppress any parsing errors.

-Even though we will "lose" some records because they cannot be parsed, this is more acceptable than having exceptions thrown and the parsing of the entire file being aborted.
+Unfortunately this means that any record (or row) containing an error will not be processed at all.
+Even though we will "lose" some records because of this, it is more acceptable than having exceptions thrown and the parsing of the entire file being aborted.

+Of course you can also go and manually clean up the file we downloaded to correct any wrongly escaped double quotes and thus ensuring that the entire file be processed correctly.
+If this was a production system we were writing, then that would be the preferable course of action to take.
+But, since this is a little demo app we are writing, we are not going to worry about it too much.

-So adjust the current parsing code as follows:
+For now we will suppress parsing errors by updating the code as follows:

 ```csharp
 public IActionResult OnGetAirports()